 Marriage can be one of the most rewarding relationships in our lives, but it can also be one of the most difficult.
 When you’re young and in love, you think to yourself, “This is it.
 I can’t imagine anything better.
 I couldn’t be happier!”
 But as the years pass, you begin to realize that there’s a reason most fairy tales end with the wedding… (and they lived happily ever after right?)
 After the wedding, life goes back to normal.
 Careers, children, and everyday chores can get the best of us if we let them.
 And when there’s not enough time in the day to finish your mile long to-do list, it’s easy for your marriage to take a back seat.
 Continue Reading

 We’ve all heard the statistics.
 Over fifty percent of marriages fall apart, and that number increases for subsequent marriages.
 We cite a plethora of reasons for our divorces.
 We fall out of love.
-We desire to be with some more “compatible” or who better meets our needs.
+We desire to be with someone more “compatible” or who better meets our needs.
 There’s too much fighting.
 We simply aren’t happy.
 We deserve better.
 They are no longer the person I married.
 With every reason, we feel justified in walking away.
 It simply isn’t working anymore… right?
 Continue Reading

 Proverbs 31 is often seen as a standard of living for the Christian wife.
 If I’m completely honest, I must admit that I find the list of attributes to be quite daunting.
 It is certainly something that many Christian women strive for in their homes, but no woman can be the “proverbs 31 woman” every moment of every day.
 Believe me.
 I’ve tried, and it’s hard.